abpframework/abp/docs/en/Community-Articles/2020-08-18-DevExtreme-With-ABP/Using-DevExtreme-In-ABP-Based-Application.md

-## Using DevExtreme in ABP Based Application
+## Using DevExtreme with ABP Based Applications

-Hi, in this step-by-step article, I will show you how to integrate DevExtreme components into ABP Framework based applications.
+Hi, in this step by step article, I will show you how to integrate DevExtreme components into ABP Framework based applications.

 ## Install DevExtreme